-OnPath Energy has applied for planning permission to extend Lethans Wind Farm to enable the generation of an extra 60 MW of renewable electricity and an additional £9 million in community benefits over its lifetime.
+OnPath Energy has been granted planning permission to extend Lethans Wind Farm to add an extra 60 MW of renewable generation capacity and an additional £9 million in community benefits over its lifetime.

-The proposed plans for the Lethans Extension, which follows extensive community engagement, will result in an additional 10 turbines placed at the site, generating enough renewable electricity to power an additional 38,000 homes.
+The plans for the Lethans Extension, which follows extensive community engagement, will result in an additional 10 turbines placed at the site, generating enough renewable electricity to power an additional 80,000 homes.

-OnPath Energy (then Banks Renewables) submitted a planning application under Section 36 of the Electricity Act 1989 to the Scottish Government Energy Consents Unit (ECU) seeking consent for Lethans Wind Farm Extension.
-This application also applies for a direction under Section 57(2) of the Town and Country Planning (Scotland) Act 1997 for planning permission for the development to be deemed granted.
+OnPath Energy (then Banks Renewables) submitted the planning application under Section 36 of the Electricity Act 1989 to the Scottish Government Energy Consents Unit (ECU).

-A copy of the full Lethans Wind Farm Extension planning application can a be found here.
+A full copy of the notice of decision for Lethans Wind Farm Extension here.

 60MW